Add an option to remove / change / precise the result found with TMDB

 will now use the folder name if there is no match when using title to search

 and only if there is only one video file longer than 5 minutes in the folder.

 Get rid of various crashes related to metadata probing

-#3 Updated by Girish Patel almost 8 years ago
+#3 Updated by Girish Patel over 8 years ago

 Andreas Öman wrote:

 I believe you can do most of this already from the item menu (square button on PS3 dual shock)

 The only thing you mention is the option to turn off lookup completely for an item.
 But i'm gonna fix that.